 - Cook noodles according to package directions.
 (Note: Many rice noodles just need to be soaked in boiling water.
 The length of time will vary depending on how thick they are.)

-- Make soup base: Combine curry paste, garlic, ginger, ground coriander, ground turmeric, and salt.
+- In a mixing bowl, combine curry paste, garlic, ginger, ground coriander, ground turmeric, and salt to make soup base.

 - Heat a wok over medium-high heat.